 Spark’s public relations arm today announced a number of changes to its leadership team, including the departure of Spark Digital CEO Tim Miles and Spark Ventures CEO Rod Snodgrass at the end of the year.

 For the first time, the Acumen Edelman Trust barometer has been conducted in New Zealand to determine the level of trust Kiwis have in their institutions and it turns out Kiwis are a very discerning and sceptical bunch, with trust levels ranking below our Australian and British counterparts.
 We also hold more trust in NGOs and businesses than we do in the media or government.
 And Acumen Republic say the findings in this study present opportunities for businesses to increase profit by lifting trust through doing more for the greater good.

 Yesterday David Bowie accomplished the impossible, and proved through death that he is immortal.
 The world has refused to let him die and his many faces have been scattered across the web, while his name and memory are on everyone’s lips.
 And while he has been well covered in the media already, we just couldn’t help but write a little something on him.
 So here’s a few examples of Bowie’s foray into the world of advertising and business, as well his strangely accurate predictions around the future state of music.

 With the annual slam of Christmas commercial messaging hitting us from all sides, it comes as little surprise that 59 percent of Kiwis feel that Christmas has become too commercial.
-So are brands doing themselves a disservice by focusing on sales rather than more traditional Christmas messaging?
+So are brands doing themselves a disservice by focusing on sales rather than more authentic Christmas messaging?